 CBF Secretariat Staff

-The CBF Secretariat is located in Nassau, The Bahamas.
-The Secretariat provides operational and administrative support to the CBF, facilitating meetings of the Board, and managing the relationship with all CBF stakeholders.
+The CBF Secretariat provides technical, operational and administrative support to the CBF, facilitating meetings of the Board, managing the conservation and capacity building programs, the financial administration and the relationship with all CBF stakeholders.

 - Yabanex Batista